mononitogoswami/tsad-model-selection/README.md

 <a id="reproduction"></a>
 ## Reproduce Results
-Results from the paper can be reproduced by running the following scripts in this particular order.
-All the scripts can be found in `src > scripts`
+To reproduce the results presented in the paper, please follow these steps in the specified order.
+You can find all the necessary scripts in the `src > scripts` directory of this repository:
 1. Run `download_data.py` to download the Server Machine datasets and the UCR Anomaly Detection archive.
 2. Train multiple anomaly detection models for each dataset using the `train_all_models.py`.
 You can track the progress of trained models using the `check_number_of_trained_models.py`.
 After this stage, for each dataset in SMD and the UCR anomaly archive, we should have trained anomaly detection models.
-Note that for some datasets, some models might not have concluded training due to errors.
+Please note that, in some cases, certain models may not have completed training due to potential errors.
 3. Next, get predictions (i.e. use each model to reconstruct time-series in each dataset) for all models and datasets using the `evaluate_all_models.py`.
 The progress for this step can be tracked using `check_number_of_evaluated_models.py`.
 4. In the paper, we pool the predictions of a particular model on multiple related datasets.
 This gives us a more robust measure of performance.
 To pool predictions of multiple models, run the     compute_pooled_results.py`.
 With this we should be all set to perform model selection!
 5. Perform model selection for each pooled datasets and evaluate it using the `results.ipynb` notebook.